Aspen Logo

 Prepare Them—Physically and Emotionally

 The practical part of preparing your child for ski school is equipment and outerwear.
 Consider getting them excited about their lesson ahead of time by trying on their pants, jackets, and helmets at home the day before.
-And, encourage them walk around in their ski and snowboard boots for a bit to get used to the fit.
+And, encourage them to walk around in their ski and snowboard boots for a bit to get used to the fit.

 Emotional preparedness can also help your child get the most out of their lesson, and will provide the foundation for a long-term interest in skiing or snowboarding.
 Luckily, at Aspen Snowmass, this less-tangible side of learning is at the heart of every lesson.
 Pros use the CAT model (which has cognitive, affective, and physical components) to help their students learn on the mountain.
 And the “affective” piece of the equation—the emotional aspect—“almost always supersedes all other things,” says Alex Kendrick, Private Lessons Senior Coordinator at Buttermilk.